endlos99/xdt99/doc/MANUAL.md

 The exponent notation `1e9` is currently not supported.

-The `BANK` directive specifies the memory bank for the following code segment, or a shared code segment if the special value `ALL` is used.
+The `BANK` directive specifies the memory bank and optionally the base address for the following code segment, or a shared code segment if the special value `ALL` is used.
 Banks count from zero.

     * asbank.asm
-          aorg >6000
-	      bank all
+	      bank all, >6000
     func1 clr r0
           ...
           bank 1
     func2 li  r1,>1234
           ...

+The address of a `BANK` directive defines the base address for other, addressless `BANK`s.
+In the previous example, bank 1 also starts at `>6000`, since bank 0 defined that base address.

+A shared segment introduced by `BANK ALL` without optional address first obtains the next available addresses for all banks, and then picks the biggest one as start address.
+If a plain `BANK n` without address follows a shared segment, then its start is at the end of the shared segment.

+For example, the program

+Within each bank, all `*ORG` directives may be used, without leaving the current bank.

-Note that the optional second argument of the `AORG` directive to specify the current bank is now deprecated, and might be removed in a future version of `xas99`.
+Note that the optional second argument of the `AORG` directive to specify the current bank has been removed, and is no longer available.
+Programs with such a directive will fail during assembly.

 Generating binary files with the `-b` command stores banked segments in separate files.
 For example, assembling source file `asbank.asm` containing directives